murka/lagon/README.md

 ## About

-Lagon is a free Open Source Runtime and SaaS that make it easy to deploy TypeScript and JavaScript Serverless Functions at the Edge, using V8 Isolates.
+Lagon is an open-source runtime and platform that allows developers to run TypeScript and JavaScript Functions at the Edge, using V8 Isolates.
 It's also self-hostable.

 > **Warning**: Lagon is still in heavy development.
 Do not use for production usages.